vranki/ExtPlane-Panel/README.md

 * **Load Profile** loads any given panel profile from disk.

+* **New Profile** creates an empty new profile with a single panel.

 * **Manage Panels** allows you to remove, add, rename and copy panels.

+* **Hardware** opens the hardware window where you can configure various physical devices.

 * **App Settings** has various settings for the application:
  - IP address or hostname of the X-Plane machine
  - Fullscreen
  - Screen rotation
- - Simulated connection - Use for testing new instruments without real X-Plane connection
+ - Simulated connection - use for testing new instruments without real X-Plane connection
- - Interpolate values - You can disable this on slow devices.
+ - Interpolate values - you can disable this on slow devices
  - ExtPlane update interval - time (in seconds) how often X-Plane should send updates at maximum
  - Panel update interval - time (in seconds) how often the panel should be redrawn
  - Default font size - affects all instruments
+ - Automatically create and load panels - a panel will automatically be loaded (or created) when the aircraft changes
+ - Adjust panel brightness and power - panel items will be dimmed or powered off when avionics or battery is off

 ### Keyboard Shortcuts ###